 Project Finance Services

 - Support for analysis of utility rate increases and projection of utility rates (rate escalation)

 - Review and analysis of project economics including verification of projected savings and validation of maintenance and operating costs

-- Education, evaluation and selection of financing options including: Tax Exempt Lease-Purchase (TELP), Certificates of Participation (COP), General Obligation Bond (GO Bond), hybrid structures, Power Purchase Agreements (PPAs), Commodity Offtake Agreements (COAs).
+- Education, evaluation and selection of financing options including: Tax Exempt Lease-Purchase (TELP), Certificates of Participation (COP), General Obligation Bond (GO Bond), hybrid structures, Power Purchase Agreements (PPAs), and Commodity Offtake Agreements (COAs).
 Past options also included New Clean Renewable Energy Bonds (NCREBs), Qualified Energy Conservation Bonds (QECBs) and Qualified Zone Academy Bonds (QZABs) which were terminated by the 2017 tax bill but may potentially become available again in the future.

 - Verification of compliance with existing financing covenants

 - Negotiation and buyouts of Power Purchase Agreements (PPAs); workout of ‘above grid’ PPAs